From hidden order to skyrmions: Quantum Hall states in an extended Hofstadter-Fermi-Hubbard model: Model and Methods

-Here, $\hat{c}^{(\dagger)}_{x,y;\sigma}$ annihilates (creates) a spin-$\sigma$ fermion at site $(x,y)$, and $\hn_{x,y} = \hn_{x,y;\uparrow}+\hn_{x,y;\downarrow}$ is the total number operator of particles.
-We fix the flux per plaquette to $2\pi\alpha = \nicefrac{2\pi}{4}$ in all our simulations.
-Furthermore, we fix the Hubbard repulsion to $\nicefrac{U}{J}=8$ for the remainder of this work.
-Such interactions were found to be sufficient to stabilize a ferromagnetic CI in earlier studies~\cite{Palm2023,Ding2024}.
 To explore the low-energy physics of the interacting model, we employ the strictly single-site density matrix renormalization group (DMRG3S) method~\cite{White1992,Schollwock2011,Hubig2015} implemented in the \textsc{SyTen}-toolkit~\cite{Syten}.
 We exploit the $\mathrm{U}(1)_n$-symmetry associated with particle number conservation in all our simulations.
 Whenever possible, we also enforce the $\mathrm{U}(1)_{z}$-symmetry associated with the spin perpendicular to the lattice plane, focusing on the sectors with $S_z = 0$ and $\nicefrac{N}{2}$ with $N$ the number of fermions.
 By restricting to the $S_z=0$ sector, we can access all $\mathrm{SU}(2)$ multiplets and thus determine the total spin of the ground state.
 By contrast, the $S_z=\nicefrac{N}{2}$ sector provides clearer signatures in the charge sector of the spin-polarized system.
 In our simulations, we use bond dimensions up to $\chi=8192$ to reach convergence of our observables.